AlecLee369/Reason2Cypher/README.md

-# 🔁 Text2Cypher: Natural Language to Cypher Query Generation with Chain-of-Thought Reasoning
+# Reason2Cypher: Enhancing Text2Cypher with Chain-of-Thought Supervision

-**Text2Cypher** is a research project focused on translating natural language questions into executable Cypher queries for graph databases like Neo4j.
-The project leverages large language models (LLMs) and Chain-of-Thought (CoT) reasoning to improve the accuracy, interpretability, and robustness of query generation in structured environments.
+**Reason2Cypher** is a research project that focuses on translating natural language questions into executable Cypher queries for Neo4j graph databases.
+The project leverages small LLMs and Chain-of-Thought (CoT) reasoning to improve the accuracy, interpretability, and robustness of query generation in structured environments.

 ---